samueleufv/pracitcalworkII-my_website/README.md

 -added link partner image into Images
--added fifth page: topic.html with relative css for its content -added 3 more images into Images , useful for topic.html page
+-added fifth page: topic.html with relative css for its content -added 3 more images into Images , useful for topic.html page -added 1 more images into Images , used in about.html and a pdf file used as cv document